-Compare and/or contrast the ways fascist leaders rose to power and ruled Italy and Germany in the years following World War I. in many and Commany in the years tellewing went war it Explain as many points as you can find from the accounts that YOU think we typical views of Italian and German fascists at that time. re
+Compare and/or contrast the ways fascist leaders rose to power and ruled in Italy and Germany in the years following World War I.

+Explain as many points as you can find from the accounts that YOU think were typical views of Italian and German fascists at that time.